jotsirk/dom-kotlin/README.md

   POST http://localhost:8090/dom/game/all-task-ids
 ```

-Will return all the tasks ids in the queue
+Will return all the task ids in the queue

 ## Configuration
 You can configure whether the game starts automatically by default in application.properties: